ABOUT US > FibroFlutters

 A very important tool when battling any chronic illness whether you are the patient, family member, friend or care-giver 🙂

 Locally in North East England, Sunderland – Tyne &Wear – UK

 Online Global Community Network across ‘Social Media Platforms’.

-FibroFlutters Information Poster: (Currently being updated, new one will be posted soon)
+FibroFlutters Information Poster: (Currently being updated, new one will be posted soon) still working on it!